slepic/slexphp-simple-http-api-client/README.md

 The actual returned class as well as any details behind it should not be relied upon at this point.

-Wrap a PSR request factory and a PSR client with a JsonClient instance.
 ```
 $jsonClient = JsonApiClient::create($psrRequestFactory, $psrClient);
 ```